sait-lab/learn-git/git-branching.md

 $ git branch --move master main
 ```

-There’s no local `master` branch anymore, because it’s renamed to the `main` branch.
+There's no local `master` branch anymore, because it's renamed to the `main` branch.

 To let others see the new `main` branch, you need to push it to the remote.
 This makes the renamed branch available on the remote.